tc39/proposal-math-sum/README.md

 ### Should this work with BigInts?

-[No](https://github.com/tc39/proposal-bigint-math/issues/23) - it's important that `Math.sumPrecise()` returns the Number `-0` (or `0`), which means that `5n + Math.sumPrecise(bigints)` would throw when `bigints` is empty, which would be bad.
+[No](https://github.com/tc39/proposal-bigint-math/issues/23) - it's important that `Math.sumPrecise([])` returns the Number `-0` (or `0`), which means that `5n + Math.sumPrecise(bigints)` would throw when `bigints` is empty, which would be bad.

-We could have seperate methods for summing BigInts.
+We could have separate methods for summing BigInts.
 I'd vote for `BigInt.sum` or `BigInt.sumFrom`, depending on the outcome of the naming discussion above.
 But such a method will not be part of this proposal.

 ### What about product?